 Asaph, another psalmist, wrote in Psalm 77:11–12, "I will remember the deeds of the LORD; yes, I will remember your wonders of old.
 I will ponder all your work, and meditate on your mighty deeds."
 Writing out those deeds in a prayer journal is a wonderful way to remember, and slowing down to engage in writing them out helps us meditate on God's work.

-While Lamentations and Psalms are books that contain mostly recorded prayers, there are other prayers written in other books of the Bible that can be an example for us to follow.
+There are many other recorded prayers in the Bible that can be an example for us to follow as well.
 First Kings 8:15–21 records Solomon's prayer of praise and thanksgiving when the ark of the covenant was brought into the temple.
 Daniel 9:4–19 records Daniel's prayer of confession and petition to the Lord while in captivity in Babylon.
 Nehemiah 9:5–37 records the Levites' prayer of praise, confession, and supplication after the Jewish exiles had returned to Jerusalem.
 And, of course, Jesus taught His disciples to pray in Matthew 6:9–13.
-Each of these recorded prayers, as well as all the prayers in Psalms and elsewhere in the Bible, can be used as examples to follow when keeping our own prayer journals.
+Recorded prayers throughout the Bible can be used as examples to follow when keeping our own prayer journals.

 While writing in a prayer journal is a practice supported by Scripture, it is important to understand that it is not the only biblical way to pray.
 The Bible records not only people writing their prayers, but also speaking their prayers aloud.
 They pray standing before a crowd (1 Kings 8:22), face down in privacy (Matthew 26:39), together as a group (Acts 12:12), among other ways.
 Prayers in the Bible are also sometimes prayed silently in the heart (Genesis 24:45).
 Furthermore, when we don't know what to pray or how to pray, Romans 8:26 assures us that, "Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words."
 So whether we write, speak, or think our prayers, we know the Holy Spirit is also praying for us on our behalf.